dylan-lang/opendylan/documentation/duim-reference/source/gadgets.rst

 The *type:* init-keyword represents the kind of border to be created.
 Borders may appear raised from the area they surround, or lowered with respect to it.
 Alternatively, a border may be displayed as a thin ridge or groove.
-Input and output borders represent “logical” borders.
+Input and output borders represent "logical" borders.

 Different types of border